rlivingsus/misc/AllBooks.md

 ### Haldeman, Joe
 FOREVER WAR: ~~1) The Forever War,~~2) Forever Peace, ~~3) Forever Free~~

+### Heinlein, Robert
+Glory Road, The Moon is a Harsh Mistress; The SciFi Hall of Fame Vol.1 1929-1964; The SciFi Hall of Fame Vol.2-a

 ### Hickman, Tracy
 THE BRONZE CANTICLES SERIES: ~~1) Mystic Warrior, 2) Mystic Quest, 3) Mystic Empire~~